jecki/DHParser/documentation_src/manuals/05_testing.rst

 do not need to stretch over more than one single line, that is, they may also contain line-feeds, but they should not encompass empty lines.
-So, basically text is no-whitespace elements interspersed by whitespace and single-linefeeds.
-Let's first write a few tests and then cast this into a formal definition, which in my humble opion is even clearer than the verbal expression.
+So, basically text is no-whitespace elements interspersed by whitespace and single-line-feeds.
+Let's first write a few tests and then cast this into a formal definition, which in my humble opinion is even clearer than the verbal expression.
 Here are the tests::

     [match:TEXT]